GearsDatapacks/libra/README.md

   Richard, // "Richard"
 }

-// If we know that the type is Name, Name can be ommited from the value let person_name: Name = .Richard
+// If we know that the type is Name, Name can be omitted from the value let person_name: Name = .Richard
 ```